ifm/developerportal/v1.21.6/_sources/Technology/VPU/can.md.txt

 The O3R has a built-in CAN-bus interface, with the CAN-High and CAN-Low lines on pin 4 and 5 respectively (cf. [hardware diagram](../../GettingStarted/Unboxing/hw_unboxing.md)).
 Note that cables will need a terminating resistor like the [E11589](https://www.ifm.com/de/en/product/E11589).

 ## Software

-The CAN interface is supported starting from firmware version 0.14.1.
-Configuring the CAN interface through the JSON configuration is only possible for firmware version 1.4.30 and above.
+CAN support requires a firmware version 1.4.30 and above.

 Please note that the CAN interface is only accessible within Docker when using the `--network host` option.